paddyohanlon/boards-bzr/README.md

-# rethink-boards with RethinkID
+# rethink-boards with Bazaar

-This project is a Trello-like app which works with RethinkID.
+This project is a Trello-like app which works with Bazaar.

 ## Project setup